 And yet, never have I had an experience of seeing something so inspiring in Dungeons and Dragons as to convince me to leap straight into running a campaign.
 If someone had come along and offered to DM for me, sure – I’m in.
 But here I’ve gone a lot deeper.
-I’ve made the effort to write a home-brew campaign.
+I’ve made the effort to write a home-brew campaign – Discworld in the Dark.
 I’ve written half a dozen adventures.
 I’ve done all the logistical work of bringing people together at the same time to spend hours working through it.
 And I’ve had a blast with it.
 Never has a game system done a better job at making me instantly say ‘I want to be part of this’.

 Blades in the Dark is an extraordinary system – a work of proper genius – and a worthy recipient of the third five star rating we’ve ever given out for the site.
 And even if you don’t fancy Duskvol or Discworld you’ll find it’s a pretty wonderful system for finding the noir in any setting you may have in mind.